Qubad786/readable/README.md

 ## API Server

-More information on the Backend Server can be found in [README file](api-server/README.md).
+More information on the Backend Server can be found [here](api-server/README.md).